 Sandhill canegrass is a robust, extremely drought-resistant, perennial which forms tussocks or hummocks up to 1.5 m high and 1 m wide.
 The stems are hard and brittle, and grow to about 8 mm in diameter.
 This is the dominant dune species in the Simpson Desert, and it plays an important role in stabilising dunes and trapping windborne sand.
 It provides cover for many of the smaller birds and hidden entrances for the burrows of small mammals.
 See the New South Wales Flora Online article Zygochloa paradoxa.

-Blue Gum Pictures has a series of photos of this beautiful little reptile in its Ormiston Gorge album.
 There are a few photos of canegrass dragons in their natural habitat at CalPhotos: Diporiphora winneckei.

 A variety of Cycadale, intermediate in appearance between ferns and palms, with a thick trunk bearing a crown of large feather-like leaves.
 The Cycad Pages article Macrozamia macdonnellii details the variety found in Central Australia.